January 8

 Arena Placement and Orientation

-- Wind and Sun: Position to minimise glare and wind interference.
+• Wind and Sun: Position to minimize glare and wind interference.

 Planning and Building Stables